 The Tower Foundation is active on social media.
-We are generally happy to promote your grant-related events and accomplishments:
+Here are several ways you can keep in touch with us:

 Twitter: @towerfdn

 Facebook: @thetowerfoundation

 LinkedIn: Peter & Elizabeth Tower Foundation

 Instagram: @thetowerfdn

 4.0 SITE VISITS & LEARNING

 At roughly the six-month mark of a grant's first year and, for multi-year grants, annually thereafter, we will schedule a site visit.
 Your Program Officer will conduct this in person whenever possible.
 We fall back on phone or video conferences if the logistics of a visit don't work (not to mention a global pandemic).
 We will give you several weeks' notice, and look for mutually convenient dates.